 The information contained in this document was developed to educate members about the SEC MCDC Initiative and should not be construed as legal advice.

 On March 10, 2014, the Securities and Exchange Commission’s Enforcement Division (the SEC) announced the Municipalities Continuing Disclosure Cooperation (MCDC) Initiative to provide issuers and underwriters the opportunity to self-report instances of material misstatements in bond offering documents regarding the issuer’s prior compliance with its continuing disclosure obligations.
-The deadline for self-reporting under the MCDC Initiative is September 10, 2014.
-SEC is not defining the term material and has indicated that a determination of the materiality of submissions under the initiative will be made on a case by case basis depending on the overall facts and circumstances of a situation.
+The deadline for self-reporting under the MCDC Initiative is December 1 2014.
+(See SEC Press Release) SEC is not defining the term material and has indicated that a determination of the materiality of submissions under the initiative will be made on a case by case basis depending on the overall facts and circumstances of a situation.

 While SEC is encouraging issuers and underwriters to participate by offering predetermined and more lenient settlement terms, the GFOA is urging members to exercise caution and familiarize themselves with the details of the initiative before consenting to engage in this program.
 For example, though the terms of the initiative preclude SEC from imposing monetary fines on participating issuers, the SEC reserves the right to pursue separate enforcements against individuals within a government who it deems to be culpable of the misstatements.
 Additional information on individual liability and standardized settlement terms under the initiative are listed in Appendix A at the end of this document.